binarykitchen/videomail-for-ninja-forms/README.md

 8. `npm install` to install dependencies
 9. `gulp watch --host x --port y` which will open Google Chrome and automatically reloads upon changes (PHP, JS and CSS).
 Defaults to https://localhost:8890

+Note: depending on your OS the `gulp watch` command might result into errors;

+- For Arch Linux, afraid have to amend `sudo` before `npm run mh` or so.
-Note, if you have a port conflict with flywheel, stop Apache with `sudo apachectl stop`.
+- For older versions, if you have a port conflict with flywheel, stop Apache with `sudo apachectl stop`.

 ### Customise host or port